Tailteann Games (Irish Free State): Motor Boating

+Tennis

+An international tennis tournament was organized between Ireland and Australia.

+Irish Cecil Campbell beated Australian James Willard.

+The singles competitions were won by Australia with the doubles competitions by Ireland.
+Ireland won the overall tournament.

+Water polo

+Ireland won the water polo tournament.

 Cultural programme

 W. B. Yeats persuaded the Royal Irish Academy to award prizes.
 The gold medal went to Stephen MacKenna for his translation of Plotinus; other winners were Oliver Gogarty, Francis Stuart, and James Stephens.
 A banquet presided over by T. M. Healy, the Governor-General of the Irish Free State, had an "oddly assorted" group of guests invited by Yeats, including Augustus John, Sir Edwin Lutyens, writers Compton Mackenzie, G. K. Chesterton, Lennox Robinson, and Carlos Magalhães de Azeredo; cricketers Ranjitsinhji and C. B. Fry; and diplomats Willem Hubert Nolens and Erik Palmstierna.
 Chesterton accepted the medal on his behalf of the absent MacKenna, who later refused it.

 An art and craft exhibition at the Royal Hibernian Academy displayed 1,597 works, more than half entered for competition in 32 categories.
 The overall "Tailteann Trophy" went to Seán Keating's Homage to Hugh Lane.
 Other gold medallists included Margaret Clarke, Francis Doyle Jones, Letitia Hamilton, Power O'Malley, and Patrick Tuohy.

 At the Theatre Royal two recent operas by Irish composers were performed: Geoffrey Molyneux Palmer's Sruth na Maoile (1922) and Harold White's Seán the Post (1924), along with Shamus O'Brien (1896) by Charles V. Stanford.
 The last was not successful: "there seemed to be a greater number of people in the orchestra than in the audience".

 In the genre painting competition, Charles Lamb won a silver medal for Dancing at a Northern Crossroads, depicting a traditional crossroads dance.